Airbus A321: Variants

+The A320's overwing exits (foreground) were replaced by type 'C' doors in front of and behind the wings for the A321 (background), although the latest A321neos with the Cabin Flex (ACF) arrangement kept the overwing exits.

 The variants of A321ceo and A321neo family aircraft are mainly defined by its cabin layout and fuel configuration.

 Airbus offers customers with only one fuel configuration with the A321-100.

 Airbus offers customers with 3 different fuel configuration options with the A321-200: customers can select up to 2 auxiliary fuel tanks (ACT) in the after cargo hold.

 Airbus offers customers with 4 different fuel configuration options with the standard A321neo: customers can select up to 1 auxiliary fuel tank (ACT) in the front cargo hold and up to 2 ACTs in the after cargo hold.
-The A321neo-ACF with 3 ACTs is exclusively branded as A321LR (Long Range).
+The A321neo-ACF with 97 tonnes of MTOW and up to 3 optional ACTs is exclusively branded as A321LR (Long Range).

 Airbus offers customers with 2 different fuel configuration options with the A321XLR: customers can select up to 1 ACT in the front cargo hold.